johnlarkin1/johnlarkin1.github.io/_posts/2024-02-19-hunger-games.md

 layout: post
 featured-img: jules-ari-tv-dinner
 categories: [Development]
-summary: It's an absolute battle to get to get a reservation in NYC
+summary: It's an absolute battle to get to get a reservation in NYC.
+Maybe automation can help?
 ---

 # Introduction